 Cleavage / conflict management

-No progress has been made in settling the conflict with Kurds inside or outside Turkey.
-In 2009, the AKP government initiated a new process with a view to resolving Turkey’s Kurdish problem.
-These attempts, including the Kurdish peace process, have yielded no results.
-Turkey’s cross-border operations in Syria, the government’s harsh repressive measures against the HDP and its supporters, and the continued pressure on the cultural rights of Kurds have negatively affected the prospect of any reconciliation in the medium term.
+No progress has been made in settling the conflict with Kurds inside or outside Türkiye.
+In 2009, the AKP government initiated a new process with a view to resolving Türkiye’s Kurdish conflict.
+However, these attempts have yielded no results.
+Türkiye’s cross-border operations in Syria, the government’s harsh repression of the HDP and its supporters, and the continued suppression of the cultural rights of Kurds have negatively affected the prospect of any reconciliation in the medium term.

-To a minor extent, challenges for the non-Muslim and non-Sunni Muslim communities within Turkey continue.
-Even though the Turkish constitution accords all Turkish citizens equal rights and duties, members of these minorities continue to face considerable discrimination.
+Challenges for Türkiye’s non-Muslim and non-Sunni Muslim communities persist.
+Even though the Turkish constitution grants all Turkish citizens equal rights and duties, members of these minorities continue to face considerable discrimination.
 The government has shown little inclination to reconcile with its opponents since the failed coup attempt of July 2016.
 Rather, it has responded with excessive severity.
-Most of the victims of the extensive purge during the state of emergency have not been re-instated or appropriately compensated for any harm caused, including loss of earnings.
+Most of the victims of the extensive purge during the state of emergency have not been re-instated or compensated for any harm caused.

 Reconciliation